 How you can make a difference

 Cutting waste is the easiest way to cut carbon emissions.
 On top of that, it will save you money and help us feed more people:

 Understand dates.
 Only Use-By dates are about food safety.
-All other dates have little impact on the edibility of your food.
+All other dates like best before and sell by have little impact on the edibility of your food.
 You can use your senses to determine if you want to eat it.

 Learn to cook a few things.
 A few simple recipes, e.g. a base curry and soup, will help you to make use of plenty of ingredients in your fridge and cupboard.
 It will also help you make tastier and healthier meals.

 Store food correctly.
 Top tip: Freeze your sliced bread and defrost it one slice at a time in the toaster to make your loaf last.